EMERGENCY MEDICINE VISITING ELECTIVE

 Interview/Letters of Recommendation

-Externs will receive a Standard Letter of Evaluation (SLOE) and a letter of recommendation from their faculty advisor to add to their ERAS if they choose to do so.
+Externs will receive a Standard Letter of Evaluation (SLOE), an interview during the rotation and a letter of recommendation from their faculty advisor to add to their ERAS if they choose to do so.
 Additionally, diversity externs (along with sub-interns) who rotate at our residency program will be automatically considered for a residency position in the upcoming intern class.